Same-sex marriage (SSM) and domestic partnerships in Oregon.

 On 2013-OCT-16, as noted above, Oregon's Deputy Attorney General issued a legal opinion that the ruling by the U.S. Supreme Court in the case United States v.
 Windsor on JUN-26 likely made it compulsory for the State to recognize out-of-state marriages of same-sex couples.
 If Oregon refused to recognize such weddings, their action would likely be found to be in violation of the equal protection clause of the 14th Amendment of the U.S. Constitution.

 For Oregon same-sex couples. getting married and having their marriage recognized in Oregon has shifted from an impossibility to the relatively minor inconvenience of having to cross the state's northern, southern, or western border, get married, and then return home.
 That is a BIG change.
-However, same-sex couples still cannot get married in Oregon, and thus the state has not become the 18th political jurisdiction to legalize same-sex marriage.
+However, same-sex couples still cannot get married in Oregon.

 The battle over same-sex marriage in Oregon has lost much of its punch.
 It used to be about whether to recognize loving, committed same-sex couples as first class citizens who are able to marry.
 It now has become a conflict as to whether to simplify the process of marriage for same-sex couples by not requiring them to drive to the next state to get married.